smithajo/GCP/README.md

      * **Standard Network Tier**(Optimize for cost) and **Premium Network Tier**(Optimize for performance) variants available.
    * Secure:
      * **Identity Aware Proxy** and **Cloud Armour** allows to secure applications on the internet to prevent unauthorized (malicious) activities.

+## Cloud armour
+  * Web-application firewall at layer 7(OSI model), rules are associated with application logic layer, to control the incoming data - http traffic and so on.
+  * Protect webapplication against DDOS attacks
+  * Allows us to specify our own package check logic on incoming requests/data

 # Storage
 ## Big Query: